Counseling Licensing Requirements in Arkansas

 The board also issues specialty licenses for counselors with advanced competencies in specialized branches of counseling and therapy.

-The board accepts accreditation from the Council for Higher Education Accreditation, the Council on Rehabilitation Education, and the US Department of Education.
+The board accepts accreditation from the Council for Higher Education Accreditation, the Council on Rehabilitation Education, and the U.S. Department of Education.
 Some of these accreditations are school level; there are also standards that must be met at the program level.
 The board notes that these standards are set by professional organizations.
-You will need a total of 60 semester hours.
+Students need a total of 60 semester hours.

 Specific coursework requirements include the following:

 - Social and Cultural Diversity

 - Human Growth and Development